sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 7. Giraph: Graph database, and runs mapReduce jobs to process graphs.
 Used for more social media / connection focused jobs
 8. Spark: High performance analytics engine, think of this as a way to replace MapReduce (MP), it's a lot faster and has more features than MP.

+# Lecture 17: NoSQL Databases

+There are 4 main classes of a NoSQL DB:
+1. Key-Value DBs: DynamoDB
+2. Document DB: MongoDB
+3. Column Family DB: HBase
+4. Graph DBs : Giraph

+Relational Databases was great when you wanted to keep _relations_ (suprise suprise) between the data and easily access them based on these relations.

+Relational databases are great for **ACID**: **Atomicity, Consistency, Isolation and Durability**

+But, this isn't what we always want, sometimes we want **CRUD: Create/Read/Update/Delete**

+Also RDBMS (Relational) are not scalable.
+They become more and more expensive as they get bigger and bigger.
+They're hard to scale down if the need dies out, therefore they end up having a long term permanently rising cost

+## Key-Value DBs:

+Think of them as an associative array (or a dictionary).
+Where each `key` has an associated `value`.

+Keys are unique in a particular K-V namespace

+Values can be almost any digital object, and usually the DB will put it's own constraints on the data.

+KV DB's restricitons very much depend on the system being used, they may or may not provide auto indexing or generate keys.
+Most of them **will use hashing** for quick access

+### Examples of DBs

+##### Amazon SimpleDB:

+- Reliable storage
+- language that allows you to Store, Modify, Query and Retrieve data sets
+- Automatic indexing of all your data

+SimpleDB has 3 main resources

+1. `Domains`: High level **containers** for related data `items`.
+The searches only search through one `domain`.
+2. `Items`: Named collection of `attributes` that represent a data object.
+Items have a unique name in the `domains`.
+They can be created/modified/deleted and manipulated.
+3. `Attributes`: Individual category of information in the items, and have unique names for that item.
+It has one ore more text string's associated with the name.

+The data is stored **in a "tree like" structure** not a table.
+SimpleDB **only stores text**

+##### GAE's Datastore (Google's version)

+GAE's approach is a cloud style scale _out_ not up system.
+Basically this means as it's easier to scale _out_, it makes more sense for it to be automated.

+- GAE Datasores holds data as `entities`
+- Each entity has one ore more `properties`
+- Each property has a `name`, with one or more `values`
+- `Entities` belong to a `kind`, a unique `key` within the kind.

+GQL is the language used to interact with GAE, and it's used in a similar fashion to SQL queries.

+It allows for filtering based on property values, returning in a sorted order and can sort/filter keys too.

+GAE like services
+1. Memcache - Short term key/value storage serivce, that uses RAM and not disk and is therefore faster.
+It's not persistent though.
+2. Blobstore - Store large items like videos and images
+3. URL fetch - HTTP reqs to other servers on the internet.

+##### Document DB (AWS DynamoDB)

+Document DBs manage more complex data structures than KeyValue datastores.

+They don't rrquire you to define a common structure for all records in the data store

+They **DONT** store electronic documents like MS Word files.
+A `document` is a structured object, it contains information not only about what is being stored, but how it is being stored.

+A Document example is a JSON file.

+Exampls of DocumentDBs:
+1. MongoDB
+2. Couch (Apache open source based)

+### Columnar DBs

+- These are also known as Wide-Column DBs
+- Great for "Big Data", technical term is VeryLargeDBs (VLDBs)
+- RDBMSs can scale up to VLDBs, but the costs increase a lot and it gets insane
+- KeyValue DBs scale nicely, but aren't the best for organising data like needed for Big Data
+- While DocDBs can scale like this if not better, they're again not great for querying.

+ColumnDbs come from the fact that groups of _related_ columns, which are frequently used together can be arranged in groups called `families`.
+The columns of a `family` are kept together on a disk to reduce access times.

+Data modelers using Column DBs can implement their own `families` when defining the structure, but devs can add onto it as needed.

+Examples:
+1. Cassandra-  V famous, used in apple, netflix, reddit uber etc.
+2. HBase - Part of hadoop, used by airbnb, netflix, pintrest, spotify etc.